awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/README.md

 The basic scenario requires an IAM role that has Amazon ECR permissions.
 To create an IAM role, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

-In addtion, this scenario requires a local Docker image created using Bash.
-To create a local "Hello World" Docker image using Bash:
+This scenario requires a local Docker image created using Bash.
+To create a local Docker image named "echo-text" using Bash, perform these steps:

 1. **Install Docker**: First, you'll need to install Docker and Docker Desktop on your system.
 You can download the appropriate Docker version for your operating system from the official Docker website (https://www.docker.com/get-started).